jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 ### Part8-1-1
 Design a one-millisecond pulse generator.
-Use the clocking wizard to generate 5 MHz clock, dividing it further by a clock divider (written in behavioral modeling) to generate one second period signal.
-The steps on using the Clocking Wizard described above (and the resultant instantiation template) can be used for this exercise.
+Use the clocking wizard to generate 5 MHz clock, dividing it further by a clock divider (written in behavioral modeling) to generate one a period signal.
+The steps for using the Clocking Wizard described above (and the resultant instantiation template) can be used for this exercise.